 Lake Mead (11% of respondents)

-This massive body of water created by the Hoover Dam is a prime way for tourists to escape the heat and find peaceful water recreation away from the craziness of Vegas.
+The massive body of water created by the Hoover Dam is a prime way for tourists to escape the heat and find peaceful water recreation away from the craziness of Vegas.
 Rent a boat or wave runner from the Lake Mead Marina, located minutes away from the Hoover Dam, and make a day of it.

 Bryce Canyon (8% of respondents)

 A popular day trip from Las Vegas, Bryce Canyon offers stunning views from Bryce and Inspiration Points.
-One of the most stunning features of the park though are the Hoodoos which are odd shaped pillars of rock shaped by the forces of erosion over the years.
+One of the most stunning features of the park though are the Hoodoos which are odd-shaped pillars of rock shaped by the forces of erosion over the years.

 Death Valley (6% of respondents)

-Go from Las Vegas, an oasis in the desert, to the lowest, hottest national park in the United States.
-Make time for Badwater Basin, which is a salt flat sitting 282 feet below sea level as well as the Devil’s Golf Course which is terrain made up of jagged salt spires so rough only the Devil could play a round.
+Make the drive from Las Vegas, an oasis in the desert, to the lowest, hottest national park in the United States.
+Make time for Badwater Basin, a salt flat sitting 282 feet below sea level as well as the Devil’s Golf Course which is terrain made up of jagged salt spires so rough only the Devil could play a round.
 Dante’s View is a can’t miss sight overlooking the previously mentioned Badwater Basin from an elevation of 5,475 feet.
 There are also numerous ghost towns scattered about that are eerily fascinating.
 Death Valley is about 2.5 hours outside of Las Vegas by car so leave early and bring water.
 Lots of it.

 Valley of Fire (5% of respondents)